How to clean a bathtub: A step-by-step guide for a gleaming tub to relax in

 Now that your bathtub is clear of products, it's time to get cleaning.

-In order to ensure you aren’t simply moving dirt around the tub, ensure you rinse your tub first either a shower nozzle or by running the tap and giving the water a good swirl around.
+In order to ensure you aren’t simply moving dirt around the tub, ensure you rinse your tub first either with a shower nozzle or by running the tap and giving the water a good swirl around.

 3. Pretreat the tub with baking soda

-"If you notice any mold in the sealant surrounding the bathtub, this should be the first job," James says.
-And there’s an easy way to clean this using natural ingredients.
 "Apply a mix of equal parts white vinegar and baking soda/bicarbonate of soda to the affected area, and leave to soak for at least 15 minutes.
-Then, using a hard bristle brush or toothbrush, scrub away the mold using the solution, and wipe away any excess."
+Then, using a hard bristle brush or toothbrush, scrub away the mould using the solution, and wipe away any excess."
 This is a great method if you're wondering how to clean grout in other areas of your bathroom, too.

 According to Paulo Filho, owner of Celestial Cleaning Service, bicarbonate of soda can also be used on stains around the tub that aren't on the grout.
 "If there are any tough stains, then pre-treat with an equal parts baking soda and water mixture.
 Let it sit for a few minutes, before scrubbing the stain off with a soft brush."

-4. Scrub down the bathtub - gently
+4. Gently scrub the bathtub

 After removing any stuck-on stains, the next job is cleaning your bathtub as a whole.
 There are a few ways to do this, so be sure to use the option that works best for your tub and cleaning preferences.